nasa/cumulus/docs/getting-started.md

 ### Cumulus Roles

+#### Integrator/Developer

+Cumulus integrators/developers are those who work within Cumulus and AWS for deployments and to manage workflows.

+#### Operator

+Cumulus operators are those who work within Cumulus to ingest/archive data and manage collections.

+#### Role Guides

 As a developer, integrator, or operator, you will need to set up your environments to work in Cumulus.
 The following docs can get you started in your role specific activities.

 * [Developers](https://github.com/nasa/cumulus)